-This Sheet Pan Bruschetta Chicken is a healthy low-carb dinner idea made with fresh veggies – plus, the entire recipe only uses one pan!
+This Sheet Pan Bruschetta Chicken with potatoes is a healthy weeknight dinner loaded with fresh mozzarella, juicy tomatoes and basil.

 Ingredients and substitutions